Best Oil For Cars With Over 200000 Miles in 2023: High Mileage Cars

 Another best oil for high-mileage cars is the Pennzoil Synthetic Blend High-Mileage oil (link to amazon).
 It is slightly cheaper than Valvoline Maxlife as it is not fully synthetic.

-You can get Pennzoil High-Mileage Synthetic blend if your engine condition is fine and it is not burning the oil.
 Moreover, if you’re using Pennzoil High-Mileage synthetic blend oil instead of Valvoline Maxlife, you should change it after every 3500 miles as the Pennzoil High-Mileage has a slightly less TBN number (7.81) than Valvoline Maxlife (8.34).
 Furthermore, the molybdenum percentage in Pennzoil high-mileage oil is quite lesser than that present in Valvoline Maxlife oil.

 3. Mobil 1 High Mileage Synthetic